Reviews You Can Rely On

 Our Verdict

 The Somewear Global Hotspot is a small and affordable two-way satellite communication device.
 It requires your smartphone to operate, which may be a drawback to some but a non-issue to others.
-It uses the same satellite network as our highest award winners and uses the same private-sector SOS dispatch service as all but a few devices in our review.
-In short, the Somewear is a relatively newer company that uses a familiar formula for its Global Hotspot.
-What sets it apart is that its subscription plans are less expensive than other options.
+It uses the same satellite network as our highest award winners and uses a common SOS dispatch service.
+In short, the Somewear is from a relatively newer company that uses a familiar formula for its Global Hotspot.
+What sets it apart is that its subscription plans are at least a little less expensive than other options.
 In typical “weekend warrior” use, as compared to the products and services that cover the whole earth and offer two-way messaging, the Somewear Hotspot is the least expensive.
 Its costs also compare favorably in different usage patterns.
-For that, we grant it a budget award for Global Coverage.
-See it ranked against other top products in our article on the best satellite messengers.

 REASONS TO BUY